“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 Caroline might be scared to meet people alone after what she’s been through.

 Caroline: Caroline shakes her head.
 “Family matters.
 It’s better if you’re at arm’s length… for now.
 Having you here for me is enough tonight.”
 She puts on a weak smile.

 GM: Aimee nods and gives Caroline a farewell hug.
 “Well, okay.
-Call me if you need anything?”
+Text me if you need anything?”